Lawrenceville DUI Lawyers

 Lawrenceville Police Department

-Can I just enter a guilty plea myself and avoid hiring a Lawrenceville DUI defense lawyer?
+Can I enter a guilty plea myself and avoid hiring a Lawrenceville DUI defense lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
 DUI cases are one of the most serious cases that are prosecuted in Lawrenceville Municipal Court or Gwinnett County State Court.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Lawrenceville DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself:

-• If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
+• If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Lawrenceville DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Other charges in addition to your Lawrenceville DUI charge may be more serious and carry more punishment than the DUI charge itself.
+• Other charges, in addition to your Lawrenceville DUI charge, may be more serious and carry more punishment than the DUI charge itself.

-• Sometimes the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Lawrenceville Municipal Court as well as Gwinnett County State Court or Superior Court can assess a plea offer to determine if it is worth taking or moving your case to state court and decide to take your case to trial.
+• Sometimes, the prosecutor gives a bad plea offer.
+Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Lawrenceville Municipal Court, as well as Gwinnett County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court and decide to take your case to trial.

-• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

 Administrative License Suspension